Published by Head of Zeus, October 2017.

 STATION TO STATION

 Station to Station is published by Guardian Books and was shortlisted for the Stanford Dolman Travel Book of the Year Award 2017.
-The hardback is currently reprinting but the e-book is available for the price of a pint of craft beer by clicking here.
+The hardback is currently out of print but the e-book is available for the price of a pint of craft beer by clicking here.
 For readers on the move, this may be the ideal format…

 From the blurb: Part voyage of exploration, part history, part meditation on the nature of travel itself, Station to Station takes the reader on a journey into the psyche of a nation along one of its most iconic lines‘.